10up/component-tabs/README.md

 ## Demo

-An example implementation can be found in the `demo/index.html` file in the root of this package.
+An example implementation can be found in the `demo/index.html`.